-Then, trauma in my own life in a ministry situation began opening my eyes to much that I hadn’t previously “seen” in my family.
+Then, trauma in my own life began opening my eyes to much that I hadn’t previously “seen” in my family.
 My new ability to see brought with it the new trauma of realizing I did not know my mother at all.

-The realization culminated early in 2007.
-Mama had been hospitalized with a near-fatal urinary tract infection.
-A friend and I had traveled to my parents’ house from Oklahoma, where I then lived.
+The first wave of realization broke through after Mama was hospitalized with a near-fatal urinary tract infection.
+A friend and I had traveled to my parents’ house from out of state.
 We stayed for more than a week, while Mama stabilized and I searched for a caregiver to employ on her return home.